How can you ensure that your recipient receives the exact amount?

-For SWIFT transfers, intermediary fees will be charged.
-The payer has the option to choose the SWIFT Fee type for their transfer:
+For SWIFT transfers, intermediary fees may be charged.
+The sender has the option to choose the SWIFT Fee type for their transfer:

-> "SHA" - beneficiary and payer will split the intermediary fee
+- SHA - Sender and recipient will split the intermediary fee

-> "OUR" - payer will bear the entire intermediary fee
+- OUR - Sender will bear the entire intermediary fee

-The "OUR" SWIFT fee type option is available in Aspire.
-If you're sending a SWIFT transfer from your USD account and want to shoulder the intermediary fees, you can tick the button "Pay USD(amount) extra and fix this amount".
-However, sometimes the beneficiary may still not receive the full payment amount.
-This is due to the way in which payments enter the US clearing system.
+Aspire offers the OUR SWIFT fee type option.
+If you're sending a SWIFT transfer from your USD account and want to shoulder the intermediary fees, you can select the toggle: "Pay USD(amount) extra and fix this amount".
+Without this toggle, the default SWIFT transfer will be a SHA SWIFT transfer.

-Please note that this payment scenario is out of Aspire as well as our partner's (The Currency Cloud Limited) control and can happen to any bank or financial institution.
+Please note that this payment scenario is out of Aspire's and our partner's (The Currency Cloud Limited) control and can happen to any bank or financial institution.

 Questions?
 Reach out in the chat at the bottom right corner of the screen.

 Suggestions?
 Let us know here.